ecstrema/Bb/packages/score/Readme.md

  *  - `intersection(other)`
  *  - `union(other)`
  *
- * If you wish to modify x1 and x2 simulteanously, use the x property.
+ * If you wish to modify x1 and x2 simultaneously, use the x property.
  * Same applies for y.
  *
  * Note that the the points are always ordered: x1 is always smaller than x2,